 3. Create link between main document and data source

-4. Insert merge fields in main document as required
+4. Insert merge fields in the main document as required

 5. Perform merge operation.

-Main Document: It is the document that contains common elements that you need in every form letters (or envelopes, labels etc.) It also contains the design and formatting for your final product.
+Main Document: It is the document that contains common elements that you need in every form letters (or envelopes, labels etc.) It also contains the design and formatting of your final product.

 Data Source: It is the storehouse of your data required for the merging process.
-It can be a MS Word table, an excel spreadsheet or a database table.
-Data items from data source are inserted in data fields in main document.
+It can be an MS Word table, an excel spreadsheet or a database table.
+Data items from a data source are inserted into data fields in the main document.

-Merge Fields: These are the fields inserted in main document that acts as placeholder for the data item from data source file.
-You can insert as many fields you require in main document and format them so that the real data from data source will inherit it.
+Merge Fields: These are the fields inserted in the main document that acts as the placeholder for the data item from data source file.
+You can insert as many fields you require in the main document and format them so that the real data from data source will inherit it.